touchlab/KMMBridge/docs/DEFAULT_GITHUB_FLOW.md

 ## Publish a Build!

 Assuming your configuration is set up correctly, you should be able to publish your first build.
-In the Kotlin repo's Github home page, go to "Actions", select "KMM Bridge Publish Release", and manually run it.
+In the Kotlin repo's Github home page, go to "Actions", select "KMMBridge Publish Release", and manually run it.

 ![runbuild](https://tl-navigator-images.s3.us-east-1.amazonaws.com/docimages/2022-10-04_21-14-runbuild.png)